 It’s getting harder to enjoy turning the printed pages of your favorite magazines.
 Money and ESPN The Magazine are among the titles that stopped their print editions this year, becoming digital-only publications.

 Titles that still have print editions, though, can be bought for next to nothing if you know where to look.
 And it’s getting easier — and cheaper — to swipe through digital magazine pages.

-Following are three examples of the ways you can read digital magazines on the cheap.
+Following are several examples of the ways you can read print or digital magazines on the cheap.

-Just as libraries subscribe to print publications like magazines, they also subscribe to digital publications.
-So, if you prefer the latter, ask your local library what digital magazines are accessible to folks with a library card and how you can access them.
+Just as libraries subscribe to certain print publications, they also subscribe to digital publications.
+So, ask your local library what digital magazines are accessible to folks with a library card.

 You might be able to access them from home by using an app, as we explain in “Don’t Pay for These 10 Things: They Are Free With a Library Card.”

 A subscription costs $9.99 a month, but if you’re a voracious magazine reader, it might be worth it.
 Plus, a free one-month trial is available.